Kindle Keyword Search Tool for Books on Amazon

 Kindle Keyword Search Tool helps you figure out what keywords people are using.

 Our Keyword tool uses the auto-complete and suggestion features of Amazon's search bar to generate a number of relevant keywords that can be used for Amazon keyword optimization.

 Kindle Keyword Search Tool is fully specialized in Kindle and Amazon books!
 The keywords you get are only relevant to these two categories and thus have a higher chance of increasing your sales

 This is what sets us apart. from other Amazon Keyword Search tools

-KR Keyword Tool is free and display full results.
-However, given the size of the infrastructure involved, free queries are limited to 3 requests a day.
+KR Keyword Tool offers free queries and display full results.
+However, given the size of the infrastructure involved, free queries are limited to 2 requests a day.

-Unlimited access for one month costs $2...Yes you read that right.
+Paid access starts from $1.99...Yes you read that right.
 15 to 100 times cheaper than other Keyword search engines.

 Keyword Tool to Find Long Tail Amazon Keywords